AdaCore/gnatstudio/docs/users_guide/environment.rst

 This section addresses some common problems that may arise when using or installing GPS.

+*GPS crashes on some GNU/Linux distributions at start up*

+  Look at the :file:`~/.gps/log.xxx` file and if there is a message that looks like:

+    [GPS.MAIN_WINDOW] 1/16 loading gps-animation.png
+    [UNEXPECTED_EXCEPTION] 1/17 Unexpected exception: Exception name: CONSTRAINT_ERROR
+    _UNEXPECTED_EXCEPTION_ Message: gtk-image.adb:281 access check failed

+  Then it means either that there is a conflict with :file:`~/.local/share/mime/mime.cache`: removing this file will solve this conflict; or that you need to install the shared-mime-info package on your system.

 *Non-privileged users cannot start GPS*
   Q: I have installed GPS originally as super user, and ran GPS successfully, but normal users can't.